gersilva96/react-nextjs-boilerplate/README.md

 - [React and TypeScript](https://www.reactandtypescript.dev/): Here are some recommendations and examples for using React with TypeScript.
 - [React+TypeScript Cheatsheets](https://github.com/typescript-cheatsheets/react): Here is a cheatsheet with a lot of recommendations for using React with TypeScript.
 - [Accesibility](https://medium.com/salesforce-ux/7-things-every-designer-needs-to-know-about-accessibility-64f105f0881b): A medium post with 7 things to consider about accesibility
+- [Next.js examples](https://github.com/vercel/next.js/tree/canary/examples): Here are many examples on how to use different libraries or settings in Next.js.
 - [Accesibility](https://adhithiravi.medium.com/web-accessibility-and-why-you-should-care-c8b436412ebd): Another medium post with some recommendations about accesibility.
 - [Frontend Checklist](https://frontendchecklist.io/): A checklist with a lot of recommendations for a frontend application.
 [Here](https://github.com/thedaviddias/Front-End-Checklist) is the Github repo for this checklist.
 - [Lighthouse](https://developers.google.com/web/tools/lighthouse): An open-source, automated tool for improving the quality of web pages.
 It has audits for performance, accessibility, progressive web apps, SEO and more.
+- [web.dev](https://web.dev): A Google resource to learn, create, and solve on the web.
 - [OWASP](https://owasp.org/): This site contains a lot of information on security practices.
 It's updated very often, so it's good to keep an eye on it.

 You will find the template has some examples on how it could be used.
 You can delete the files or modify them to your needs.